getomni-ai/zerox/README.md

 - **output_dir** (Optional[str], optional):
   The directory to save the markdown output.
 Defaults to None.
 - **temp_dir** (str, optional):
   The directory to store temporary files, defaults to some named folder in system's temp directory.
-If already exists, the contents will be deleted before zerox uses it.
+If already exists, the contents will be deleted before Zerox uses it.
 - **custom_system_prompt** (str, optional):
-  The system prompt to use for the model, this overrides the default system prompt of zerox.Generally it is not required unless you want some specific behaviour.
-When set, it will raise a friendly warning.
+  The system prompt to use for the model, this overrides the default system prompt of Zerox.Generally it is not required unless you want some specific behavior.
 Defaults to None.
 - **select_pages** (Optional[Union[int, Iterable[int]]], optional):
-  Pages to process, can be a single page number or an iterable of page numbers, Defaults to None
+  Pages to process, can be a single page number or an iterable of page numbers.
+Defaults to None
 - **kwargs** (dict, optional):
   Additional keyword arguments to pass to the litellm.completion method.
   Refer to the LiteLLM Documentation and Completion Input for details.